Gjergj121/Social-chemestry-101/README.md

 # Exploring Social Norm Reasoning on Language Models
 ### A project for the "Introduction to NLP" lecture, University of Bonn

+Social norms are crucial in understanding the underlying causes and intents of people’s actions in different real life situations, since they describe the unspoken common-sense rules about acceptable social behaviour.
+Incorporating these social norms into NLP models, can enhance their ability to engage more effectively with humans.
+However, social norms are often difficult to be understood from such models due to the ambiguity presented from the various perspectives that different groups might have regarding some situations.
+**In our work**, we leverage the SOCIAL-CHEM-101 dataset and the Social-Comments dataset to explore how a language model can capture different perspectives and moral foundations of users regardin different narratives. **Our goal** is to investigate how different language models can learn and reason about social norms with respect to a situation.
+We formulate the following research questions:
+• **RQ1**: Can language models accurately capture human social norms for a specific situation?
+• **RQ2**: How can we model and capture individual perspectives with respect to a situation?

+In the SOCIAL-CHEM-101 dataset, a social norm applied to a situation is modelled as a rule-of-thumb (RoT), which consists of a judgment regarding an action.
+Each RoT is described by further attributes.
+Complex situations can be associated with multiple RoTs.
+Therefore, to address a part of RQ1, we analysed the alignment of a situation with different RoTs.
+Furthermore, we explored the ability of language models to understand the applicable social norms to different situations, by learning the models to generate RoTs from situations in various contexts.
+In addition, to address RQ2, we trained language models to classify the possible judgement of a person in a given situation, with the intention to learn language models to better understand the intent of human behaviour.